How can Charities benefit from the Power Platform?

 Power Automate allows businesses to automate repetitive tasks by creating workflows (known as flows) across various applications.
 Processes such as approving requests, saving email attachments, or capturing new leads, are all examples of where Power Automate can assist a business.

 For Charities, volunteer onboarding is a common process that often requires approval at different stages.
 A workflow can be automated for this process, which recognises a new volunteer application and the associated qualifications.
 The application can then be approved or declined by different levels of management.
-Alternatively, you could set the workflow up to trigger a notification for those that complete the application form and don’t meet the qualification criteria.
-You would then be able to follow that application up in due time, to advise on next steps/plan to ensure the applicant has the necessary qualifications for any subsequent applications.
+Alternatively, you could set the workflow up to trigger a notification for those who complete the application form and don’t meet the qualification criteria.
+You would then be able to follow that application up in due time, to advise on next steps/plan to ensure the applicant has the necessary qualifications for any subsequent applications

 Power BI is Microsoft’s data and analytics reporting tool, which pulls together disparate data and presents it in visual, easy-to-read graphs and charts.
 Users are then able to drill down into the data even further, gaining valuable business insights.
 A few examples of where Charities can use Power BI…